octobercms/docs/backend-lists.md

 <a name="multiple-list-definitions"></a>
 ## Multiple list definitions

-The list behavior can support mulitple lists in the same controller using named definitions.
+The list behavior can support multiple lists in the same controller using named definitions.
 The `$listConfig` property can be defined as an array where the key is a definition name and the value is the configuration file.

     public $listConfig = [
         'templates' => 'config_templates_list.yaml',